jchannon/Sandra.Snow.BarbatoTemplate/Snow/_posts/2012-11-23-the-for-loop-is-the-devil-in-disguise.md

 category: .net,c#,learning
 ---

-## The For Loop is the devil in disguise

 I recently spoke to someone about the ‘for’ loop who opened my eyes to how unstructured the ‘for’ loop is.

 I have only ever used it in the traditional sense of: